Does the mere mention of a financial plan bring to your mind the image of a confusing document?

 You can specify everything in your WILL as per your wish.

 Understanding or making a financial plan does not have to be hard work.
 Neither do you need an advanced degree in finance or business to make it happen.

 Your financial plan is the roadmap for your financial journey during your lifetime and beyond.
 As the slogan of an insurance company says – Zindagi Ke Saath Bhi, Zindagi Ke Baad Bhi.

 Your financial plan is a simple preparation for these 5 milestone days that you will encounter in your lifetime.

 If you cover the 5 step plan outlined in this article you will do just fine.
-In fact you will do much better compared to a large majority of people at your office who may not have even thought about something like this.
+In fact you will do much better compared to a large majority of people at your office.

 So if you have still not put a financial plan in place use this article as a guideline to get started.